+A Gold IRA rollover review can help investors understand how to best take advantage of gold as an investment option.
 Interest rates have a significant influence on gold prices due to a factor known as opportunity cost.
 Opportunity cost occurs when profits that are guaranteed in an investment are forfeited due to the possibility of obtaining even more significant benefits from another investment.
 It is now more evident than ever that gold is becoming the world's new reserve currency.
 The continued and aggressive actions of the central banks of the United States and Europe are boosting demand for gold.

 Investors haven't yet seen any of the real hyperinflationary pressures that seem likely in the future.
 The International Monetary Fund is the third largest official holder of gold, with more than 2,814 tons.
 The European Central Bank is just behind India, with 502.1 tons and 32.3% of its total foreign exchange reserves in gold.
 Russia, Turkey, Ukraine and the Kyrgyz Republic recently started buying gold by the central bank.